aalfiann/reSlim/readme.md

 4. Done

 ### III.
 Test
-1. Open your browser and visit >> http://localhost:1337/reSlim/src/api/
+1. Open your browser and visit >> http://localhost:1337/reslim/src/api/

 Note:
     - My apache server is run on port 1337.

+### IV.
+Development
+**How to create new app or modules?**
+Please look at this very simple project on [Github.com](https://github.com/aalfiann/reSlim-modules-first_mod).

+### V. Deployment
+1. Upload all files inside folder src to your server
+2. Backup local database and then restore to your server database online
+3. Done

 About Folder System
 ---------------